tnakamot/sbt-cc/examples/simple-c/README.md

 `ccTargets` is defined as `ListSet` which allows you to generate multiple targets.
 In this example project, there is only one executable for simplicity.

-### Speicfy source files
+### Specify source files

 Now you have to specify, which source files to be compiled and linked.
-Because CxxPlugin supports multiple targets, you need to specify which source files for each target.
+Because CcPlugin supports multiple targets, you need to specify which source files for each target.
 In this example, there is only one executable target, so the setting is very simple as shown below: